-Look at Texas to-day, and see the scramble for the "pastorates"!
+Look at Texas to-day, and see the scrainble for the "pastorates"!
 Tennessee lead by almost half a century!
 The Christian (?)
-Church led on and took the "dry rot;" and we today are beating the same corrupt path.
-The city churches are the first to go to the dogs-it has been thus from the beginning: diseases generally spread most rapidly there, it seems.
-On to St. Louis!
+Church led on and took the "dry rot; and we today are beating the same corrupt path.
+The city churches are the first togo to the dogs-it has been thus from the beginning: diseases generally spread most rapidly there, it seems.
+On to St Louis!
 On to Rome!
 On to Hell!
 All in "the ditch"-"the blind" and the leaders of the blind, says Jesus.
 Wake up, brother!

 "Pro and Con" is a thirty-two page tract on the Sunday School question, by Prof. N. L Clark and Dr. G. A. Trott.
-No better. tract to be had on this subject.
+No better tract to be had on this subject.
 Order from The Apostolic Way, Union City, Georgia.
-Ten cents per copy; seventy-five cents per they" ever made an engagement to "labor for a congregation two, four or six" weeks in a "protracted effort," doing the "work God assigned to the bishops "for "two. four or six" weeks.
+Ten cents per copy; seventy five cents per december of the copy of the cents per december of the copy of the cents per december of the cents per dece they" ever made an engagement to "labor for a congregation two, four or six" weeks in a "protracted effort," doing the "work God assigned to the bishops "for "two. four or six" weeks.
 In the same scripture you will find "apostolic example" for the "modern pastor" and his work.
-Just look it up, Bro.
+Just look it up.
+Bro.
 Denton, and be convinced.
 Why call on the "boys" to furnish the Scripture that is so familiar to you?

-Brother Denton on the "Modern Pastor."
+Brother Denton on the "Modern Pastor.
 (Continued from page three.)

 May I suggest to Bro.
-Denton, and to all the other brethren who are so hot after the "boys" these days, that, if they want these "boys" to follow "apostolic example;" let them be consistent enough to lead the way.
-It might be easier to lead the "boys" than it is to drive them, especially when the "driver" is headed in the other If all the preachers were just like me, direction.
+Denton, and to all the other brethren who are so hot after the "boys" these days, that, if they want these "boys" to follow "apostolic example," let them be consistent enough to lead the way.
+It might be easier to lead the "boys" than it is to drive them, especially when the "driver"is headed in the other direction.
 The slogan is, "Back to the Bible."
 Let the old preachers lead the way, and ask the "boys" to follow.
+This way, and ask the boys to follow.
 This would have the right ring.
 But, Bro.
-Denton, where did Paul ever "sign up propositions" to meet a preacher among the 'sects" in a "two, four or six" days' debate?
+Denton, where did Paul ever "sign up propositions" to meet a preacher among the "sects" in a "two, four or six" days' debate?
 Where did any of the apostles ever do such a thing?
-If you are going to demand scriptural precept and "apostolic ex- If we just had that "apostolic example"! ample" for every move the "boys" make, then why not live up to that principle your-self?
+If you are going to demand scriptural precept and "apostolic ex-ample" for every move the "boys" make, then why not live up to that principle yourself?
 Now, "tut, tut."
 "Such reasoning!"
 But just come on with the scripture, Bro.
 Denton.
 "Back to the Bible!"